 Today opens in London A New Beginning, photo exhibition curated by Rebecca McClelland and Breaking Barriers, a charity working to ensure employment and sustainable living conditions for refugees in the UK.

-Different ages, from various parts of the world, asylum seekers for various reasons: a Syrian family arriving in the United Kingdom with an official re-settlement program without speaking a word of English; a homosexual fleeing Egypt seeing personal freedom, a Yemeni human rights advocate displaced by war.
+Different ages, from various parts of the world, people seeking asylum for various reasons: a Syrian family arriving in the United Kingdom with an official re-settlement program without speaking a word of English; a homosexual fleeing Egypt seeing personal freedom, a Yemeni human rights advocate displaced by war.

 ..
 All of the individuals featured in the exhibition have been, or continue to be, supported by Breaking Barriers to find a job, in line with each individual’s experience and ambition